Crockett, California: "Sugar Town"

-In 1906, an agricultural cooperative of Hawaiian sugar cane growers bought an existing Wheat Factory that never opened, refitted the facility, built additional structures for their refining needs, eventually turning Crockett into a company town for the California and Hawaiian Sugar Company, (better known as C&H).
+In 1906, an agricultural cooperative of Hawaiian sugar cane growers bought an existing beet sugar factory, refitted the facility, built additional structures for their refining needs, eventually turning Crockett into a company town for the California and Hawaiian Sugar Company (better known as C&H).
 The cane was grown in Hawaii and delivered by ship to Crockett, where the C&H refinery turned it into a variety of finished products.

 C & H soon became a dominant force in Crockett, which has been called a "company town."
 By the 1920s, the company employed about 95 percent of the residents.
 Employment peaked at 2,500 just before WWII broke out.
 C & H helped its employees obtain land and bank loans so that they could build houses.
 Company architects worked on designing the houses.
 The company funded many school and civic programs.

 In March and April 1938, Crockett experienced a labor strike at the C&H plant, climaxing in a riot.
 This was prior to the merger of the AFL and CIO national unions.